jasonjmcghee/WebMCP/README.md

 ## Getting started (using your LLM with websites using WebMCP)

-Install + start the server (it's a daemon, so you can start it anywhere)
+Install + start the server (it's a daemon, so you can start it anywhere - run this again if you ever want to update the package)

 ```bash
 npx @jason.today/webmcp@latest